luphysics/PyMODA/README.md

 > :warning: Do not use a newer version of the MATLAB Runtime.

+> Note: Python 3.8 will not be supported until MATLAB R2020a launches.

 ## Operating systems

 PyMODA should run on Windows, macOS and Linux.
 Linux performs slightly better than Windows ([see comparison](#windows-vs-linux)).